MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

 If you have configured the [BrowserSignin](#browsersignin) policy to disabled, this policy will not take any effect.

-If you enable this policy and set it to 'SignInAndMakeDomainAccountNonRemovable', Google Chrome will automatically sign in users that are on domain joined machines using their Active Directory accounts.
+If you enable this policy and set it to 'SignInAndMakeDomainAccountNonRemovable', Microsoft Edge will automatically sign in users that are on domain joined machines using their Active Directory accounts.

-If you set this policy to 'Disabled' or don't set it, Google Chrome will not automatically sign in users that are on domain joined machines with Active Directory accounts.
+If you set this policy to 'Disabled' or don't set it, Microsoft Edge will not automatically sign in users that are on domain joined machines with Active Directory accounts.

-From Google Chrome 89 onwards, if there is an existing on-premises profile with [RoamingProfileSupportEnabled](#roamingprofilesupportenabled) policy disabled and machine is now hybrid joined i.e it has an Azure AD account, it will auto-upgrade the on-premises profile to Azure AD profile to get full Azure AD sync facilities.
+From Microsoft Edge 89 onwards, if there is an existing on-premises profile with [RoamingProfileSupportEnabled](#roamingprofilesupportenabled) policy disabled and machine is now hybrid joined i.e it has an Azure AD account, it will auto-upgrade the on-premises profile to Azure AD profile to get full Azure AD sync facilities.

-From Google Chrome 93 onwards, if policy [ImplicitSignInEnabled](#implicitsigninenabled) is disabled, this policy will not take any effect.
+From Microsoft Edge 93 onwards, if policy [ImplicitSignInEnabled](#implicitsigninenabled) is disabled, this policy will not take any effect.

-From Google Chrome 94 onwards, if policy [OnlyOnPremisesImplicitSigninEnabled](#onlyonpremisesimplicitsigninenabled) is enabled, and this policy is set to 'SignInAndMakeDomainAccountNonRemovable', it will take effect even on hybrid joined environment.
-Google Chrome will automatically sign in users using their Active Directory domain account even if there are MSA or AAD accounts.
+From Microsoft Edge 94 onwards, if policy [OnlyOnPremisesImplicitSigninEnabled](#onlyonpremisesimplicitsigninenabled) is enabled, and this policy is set to 'SignInAndMakeDomainAccountNonRemovable', it will take effect even on hybrid joined environment.
+Microsoft Edge will automatically sign in users using their Active Directory domain account even if there are MSA or AAD accounts.

 Policy options mapping: